nofarb/cie-vm-delegate-1/README.md

 This file is used by the drone aws runner to connect to AWS.
 Use [AWS EC2 environment variables](https://docs.drone.io/runner/aws/installation/#aws-ec2-environment-variables) to reference attributes present in .env file.
 4. Update `config/.drone_pool.yml` file.
 This file is used by the drone aws runner to instantiate a pool of AWS instances which will be used by Hanress CIE builds.
 This reduces the time for builds by cutting the time it takes to provision a VM.
 Use [Pool](https://docs.drone.io/runner/aws/configuration/pool/) to reference attributes of .drone_pool.yml file.
 5. in the Harness UI , install a docker delegate. copy the docker delegate yaml generated during the docker delegate creation to use it in the next step.
-6. replace the content of `config/harness-delegate.yml` file with the docker delegate yaml file generated in the prior step.
+6. Replace the content of `config/harness-delegate.yml` file with the docker delegate yaml file generated in the prior step.
 7. Run: `go run main.go`.
 This will generate vm.tf file which can be used to create the delegate vm.
 8. To create the vm directly, execute `CREATE_VM=true go run main.go'.
 It is preferable to use step 4 since it allows updating terraform file for vm separately.
 9. Execute "terraform apply" if VM wasn't crated directly.